 Above Ground Petroleum Storage (APSA)

-The aboveground storage of petroleum statute was originally adopted in California in 1989 and overseen by the State Water Resources Control Board with the Regional Water Quality Control Boards providing implementation.
+The aboveground storage of petroleum statute was originally adopted in California in 1989 and overseen by the State Water Resources Control Board.
 Through Assembly Bill 1130 in 2007 and Assembly Bill 1566 in 2012, oversight was transferred to the Office of the State Fire Marshal (“CAL FIRE”) and implementation was transferred to the Unified Program Agencies.
 The City of San Leandro Environmental Services Section is the Certified Unified Program Agency (CUPA) for incorporated San Leandro.

 What is a "tank" under APSA?

 A tank subject to APSA is a bulk container with the capacity to store 55 gallons or more of petroleum, is substantially or totally above the surface of the ground, and includes tanks in underground areas.
 The capacity of the tank is counted, not the volume to which it is filled.

 “Tanks” include 55-gallon drums, intermediate bulk containers (“totes”), flexible membrane containers, rail cars and tank trucks not in transportation, and reservoirs of some oil-filled equipment.
 While APSA does not apply to petroleum in transportation, mobile tanks are subject to APSA when not in transportation.
 The definition and the types of tanks, equipment, and facilities that are excluded from the definition (and are therefore excluded from the regulation) are specified in California Health and Safety Code §25270.2.

 What must my facility do to comply with APSA?